enenra/gfa/GFA - Mining Guild Faction/Content/description.md

 No.

 [b]Q: This is a lot of mods...[/b]
 Yes, it is.
-And in order for these to work and look as they do, these mods are needed.
+And in order for the encounters to work and look as they do, these mods are needed.
 I will not be reducing the amount of mods.
 In fact, chances are that the amount of dependencies will increase as I add more encounters.

 [b]Q: Will there be a mod.io version?[/b]
 No. This mod requires various scripts to work, none of which work on consoles.